rpc — library routines for remote procedure calls

 service package.
 This routine modifies the global

-variable svc_fds
+variable svc_fds.

 Service implementors usually do not need this